-Determining Volume of Density Hole
+C. Determining Volume of Density Hole

-- iii.
 Place more than enough calibrated density sand needed to fill the sample hole into a container or sack and weigh.
-Record this weight as initial weight of sand and container. - jjj.
+Record this weight as initial weight of sand and container.

 Fill the sample hole with the sand.
 Pour the sand from the container or sack using a method comparable to that used in calibrating the sand.
-Pour slowly and evenly until the sand is slightly below the top of the hole.
+Pour slowly and evenly until the sand is approximately 1 in (25.4 mm) below the top of the hole.

 Use a small container (such as a tin cup) to complete the filling.
 Replace all unused sand into the container or sack.
-You may level the sand even with the top of the hole using a 24 inch steel straightedge, but never compress or vibrate the sand.
+You may level the sand even with the top of the hole using the hand or small straightedge, but never compress or vibrate the sand.

-Weigh the container with the remaining sand.
+a Weigh the container with the remaining sand.
 Determine the weight of sand used to fill the sample hole by subtracting the weight of the remaining sand and container from the original weight of sand and container.
 Record this weight as weight of sand used.